[8634 views]

 Timeout kill

-In Linux there is no standard way to deal with runaway processes.
+Did you ever have to deal with a runaway process?
 A runaway process I call a program that appears to "hang" and needs to be killed to terminate.
 Effects like that are a reality.
 And we shouldn't ignore them.
 They are very annoying when they occur in automated processes.
 Such as cron jobs.
 We need a way to set an upper time limit to a processes runtime.
-This is actually something very familiar to a real-time system.
-But not to Linux today. timeout is a small shell script that does just that: send a signal to a process after some time if it hasn't died yet and wait for it to die.
-The following would for instance terminate mplayer playing a video stream after five minutes:

 timeout -TERM 5m mplayer tv://